 Today’s Cubs Birthdays (September 19)

 Baker was a former 15-game winner coming off arm surgery when the Cubs signed him.
-He rehabbed for an entire year on the Cubs dime, and came back at the end of the year for three appearances.
-The Cubs wanted to re-sign him, but Baker opted to go Texas instead.
+He rehabbed for an entire year on the Cubs’ dime and came back at the end of the year for three appearances.
+The Cubs wanted to re-sign him, but Baker opted to go to Texas instead.
 In 2014 he pitched mainly out of the bullpen for Texas.

-He played his college ball at Wichita State and set a hitting streak record (47 games) that was later broken by Robin Ventura.
-Stephenson came up with the Cubs as a 28-year-old rookie in 1989, but the lefthanded first baseman/outfielder didn’t get a lot of playing time before being sent to San Diego as the player to be named later in the Darrin Jackson/Calvin Schiraldi for Marvell Wynne/Luis Salazar trade.
+Phil played his college ball at Wichita State and set a hitting streak record (47 games) that was later broken by Robin Ventura.
+Stephenson came up with the Cubs as a 28-year-old rookie in 1989, but the left-handed first baseman/outfielder didn’t get a lot of playing time before being sent to San Diego as the player to be named later in the Darrin Jackson/Calvin Schiraldi for Marvell Wynne/Luis Salazar trade.
 He got a lot more playing time with the Padres in 1990, but didn’t respond well, hitting only .209 for the season.
-Phil is now a college coach in Kansas.
+Phil later became a college coach in Kansas.

-Buddy also set a college record.
+Buddy set a college record.
 He struck out 26 batters in a game for Miami of Ohio.
-Schultz was a lefthanded reliever for the Cubs for parts of two seasons, but didn’t have a tremendous amount of success.
-His ERA in his Cubs years was over 6 (although he did get two saves).
+That’s about as good as it gets.
+Schultz was a left-handed reliever for the Cubs for parts of two seasons, but didn’t have a tremendous amount of success.
+His ERA in his Cubs years was over six (although he did get two saves).
 After the Cubs traded him to the Cardinals, he blossomed and had a few very good seasons with St. Louis.